drewdevvv/drewdevelopment-blog/_posts/Tips.md

 I'm now building with cloud-native technologies, particularly Cloudflare Workers and AI integration.
 My repositories show this progression:
 - Early projects: Basic CRUD applications
 - Recent work: Cloud-native solutions with AI capabilities
-- Current exploration: JetBrains AI tools, Cloudflare integrations
+- Current exploration: Model Context Protocol, Cloudflare integrations

 The best developers stay adaptable and embrace change.
 Skills can be learned, but curiosity and resilience are invaluable.